Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are in the San Francisco Bay Area; private extension options available.
+Direct Cloud On-Ramps0 – as of September 2025Nearest cloud access is in the San Francisco Bay Area (San Jose/Santa Clara).

-Tax IncentivesYesIncludes general energy efficiency rebates and data center-specific programs in select areas.
+Tax IncentivesYesCalifornia offers energy efficiency rebates and some data center-specific exemptions in certain municipalities.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The market contains 2 colocation providers, with access to a focused group of regional and national carriers as of September 2025.
-Carrier-neutral facilities offer choices for creating redundant network paths.
+• Carrier Density & Carrier Neutrality: The market contains a focused group of regional and national providers, with at least 2 facilities present as of September 2025.
+Carrier-neutral options are available, though the ecosystem is not as dense as in larger California markets.

-Direct Cloud On-Ramps: There are 0 direct cloud on-ramps within Modesto as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via the San Francisco Bay Area, typically through private network interconnects or wavelength services from local carriers.
+• Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Modesto data centers as of September 2025.
+Businesses connect to all major clouds, including AWS, Google Cloud, and Microsoft Azure, via private network extensions to the San Francisco Bay Area.

 Power Analysis